-Theme parks are a fun and exhilarating addition to any holiday, especially when travelling with children.
-Thankfully, Barcelona has an impressive offering!
 Perched atop Barcelona’s highest point, the Tibidabo Amusement Park has an awesome combination of classic and new rides, with great options for kids young and old alike – and of course for the young of heart.
+Theme parks

 The park has options to suit every budget, from the purchase of single tickets for individual rides to wristbands that allow for unlimited access to the park for a day.
 It’s also a fantastic spot to watch the sunset and you can spend some time relaxing in the “mirador”, or lookout point, admiring what is undoubtedly the best view of the city.